Tag Archives: Bushwalking in South East Queensland

 NSW – Qld Border Track on Roberts Range.
 Sundown NP.

-Back on the Wallangara Ridge we had no campfire.
+Back on the Wallangarra Ridge we had no campfire.
 A cold WSW wind sent us scuttling off to our tents, lulled to sleep by forgettable podcasts and the occasional hooting of Boobook owls.

 Monday